smpanaro/more-ane-transformers/src/experiments/NOTES.md

 'band_part', 'softmax', 'gelu', 'gather', 'const' - 52
 'concat', 'band_part', 'gelu', 'const', 'gather' - 43
 'slice_by_index', 'reshape', 'band_part', 'transpose', 'const', 'concat', 'gather', 'gelu' - 31

+### April 19, 2023
+Thinking about KV-caching again.
+A few options:
+1. Branching model
+Pros: Simpler, inputs / outputs are the same, fastest
+Cons: Need to implement some weight sharing utility to avoid double storage(https://github.com/apple/coremltools/issues/1832), would need some creative solution to handle splitting large models into pipelines (probably a sequence of branching models would work).
+Unknowns: Will it run on ANE since if/else is CPU-only?
+2. Fixed KV cache size (e.g. max context length) and enumerated token inputs.
+Pros: Simplest, should be supported, decent but not best speed (see math under table from 4/17, assuming that's right)
+Cons: Not the fastest
+Unknowns: Possible without branching?
+3. Combined input
+Pros: Fastest, if it works
+Cons: Pipelining will be hard (have to recreate the combined input at each split), most complex, leaks out to the caler.
+Risk that it's not supported in the future.
+Unknowns: Is splitting/catting tensors slow?
+Will it run on ANE?

+Think that makes #2 the most appealing, since it would actually scale to xl and larger.
+Should open an issue about linked enumerated shapes (then #2 would be fastest + simplest).
+Any approach is better than what I'm doing now though.

+Took a detour back to ANE-optimized model to see if anything stood out as weird.
+Doing some comparisons with the ANE-converted whisper models.
+Structurally, in Netron, they look like theyr'e doing the same transformations.

+So.. the non-ANE whisper decoder model is slightly faster than the ANE-optimized one (12 vs 13.5ms).
+Not as dramatic as what I'm seeing with gpt2 but this decoder also has a sequence length of 1 -- could see that being impactful.
+ANE-encoder is 123ms, in line with what I see online.
+The non-ANE one does take an eternity to profile in Xcode...It comes in at 174ms (999869.21ms to load!!)

+Reading a bit more, maybe the benefit of ANE is memory not speed?
+Seems silly to take such an extreme speed hit for memory/compilation time (especially since that is cached after the first run).
+Even in the ml-ane-transformers screenshot the compilation + load are slower.
+Still good be memory/power consumption -- I have a lot of memory so maybe I just don't see it?

+Two things to look at: are there things in gpt2 but not the reference transformer (pos embeds, lm_head), what does performance look like for a single token?

+### April 20, 2023
+Whisper encoder is 176MB vs decoder 386MB.
+Maybe that's the delta?
+Too many weights to move around, not how fast the NE can go.
+Still seems weird that that would impact ANE-optimized more than non-optimized. gpt2 starts at 250MB.

+Found an 18M param GPT2 on HF (smaller vocab too, about half).
+ANE-optimized: 157ms prediction, 153ms load, 64ms compile
+non-optimized: 8ms prediction, 63ms load, 38ms compile

+Weird, noticed that the ANE mlpackages are noticeably larger.
+It's all the weight.bin. uh oh.
+The ANE-optimized has 15 extra weights (in the 18M param GPT).
+Trying to figure out why..

+It's the LM head in the ANE transformer.
+It's 13MB of weights just for that.
+Seems like the non-ANE version is smart enough to reuse the weight?
+Ah, it's because I explicitly squeeze the weights so they're different.
+I now see that the whisper implementation uses an einsum.
+I wonder...
+Just wholesale removed the lm_head to see what happens.
+Wow 7ms... so just need to add that back in in a reasonable way. :facepalm: Adding that back in, I don't fully understand it but it comes out at 14ms.
+So still actually slower but I need to think more about the shape.

+gpt2-medium is basically the same speed as non-optimized.
+Really need to check that the accuracy is correct before proceeding.
+Also splitting the model in 29 pieces at the end seems not-ideal.
+[] Make sure the model is accurate.
+[] Stop duplicating the embedding weights.
+[x] Look at moving qk mask inside the model.
+[x] Output mask before lm_head (seems faster).
+~[] Try splitting at the beginning too (share the splits?)~ doesn't make sense [x] Split the model less at the end. (doesn't seem to matter latency-wise) [] Understand the mapping/packing of axes for ANE.
+[x] Consider making qk a property instead of computed at run-time, see if that lets it get folded into a surrounding op. (it does not, but it does avoid some CPU computation at the start)
+[x] figure out why the matmul einsum is not exactly equal to the conv2d (seems like there's some slight differences)

+## April 23, 2023
+I now remember that part of the benefit of switchin to the non-ANE version was the PSNR improved (pretty sure).
+So yes it's fast (seems like it should be faster but still) but it's not accurate.

+So we've come full circle to when I started taking notes.

+## April 24, 2023
+Have been futzing around trying to squeeze precision out of float16.
+Tried Kahan summation as well as the KBN variant.
+Tried to take advantage of the fact that mean should reduce the magnitude which I think gives us a bit more precision, but no matter what I try it's always slightly less precise than the default ANE layer norm.

+Was poking around coremltools and noticed that there's a MeanVarianceNormalizeLayerParams in the proto.
+Seems like it could actually be used to implement the ANE layer norm.
+I know the non-ANE gpt2 has a "layer_norm" op in the MIL.
+I don't quite see the connection but I think that compiles down to this MVN layer.
+Going to see if there's anything fancy we get by leveraging that layer.
+Initial tests make it seem identical to the ANE layer norm but it's a thread to pull.
+Actually looks like that NN thing is for NeuralNetworks not mlprogram (duh) -- but seems like even without reshaping, using mb.layer_norm works.
+So just how to use it with torch ...

+Hacked it by putting a batch norm op in it's place and then replacing that with layer norm.
+The PSNR is nonsense (can try to measure that better tomorrow, makes sense batch norm != layer norm), but anecdotally the quality of the generations looks promising.
+But... it seems like the Neural Engine doesn't support this -- the generated text is absolute nonsense.
+Very fast of course.

+Tried flipping the bias (a la the actual ANE LayerNorm).
+Good try but didn't help.
+Will have to file a bug/radar.

+Should also try permuting the tensor.. maybe it's not so bad?
+1024 x 512 isn't so big heh.
+Tried it... basically wrap the layer_norm with 2 transposes.
+Might have subtly messed something up, the quality is iffy but much better than gibberish.
+And it does run fast on the NE.
+This might be a good compromise?
+80ms for gpt2-medium (75ms is the lowest I've seen it go ignoring accuracy) but it generates readable text.
+Should do a more empirical comparison/psnr but 20% improvement over the non-optimized gpt2 is pretty good.